olivierbonte/master_thesis/README.md

 ```
 conda env create -f environment.yml
 ```
 In this new environment, you can execute the github repository by either downloading the code as ZIP-file or by copying the repository with git on your local device.
+Note that the environment is optimised for running tensorflow on GPU for a Windows Native system.
+To enable GPU-computation on your own device, please adapt the tensorflow related packages as specified in the [tensorflow documentation](https://www.tensorflow.org/install/pip#windows-native).

 Alternatively, there is also the possibility to open this repository in a containerised cloud environment with binder:
  [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/olivierbonte/master_thesis/HEAD)